Gmail inbox image

 Phase 2: System Build-Out

 • Created automated filters for high-volume email types.
-Here are some examples:

-• Created actionable inbox labels:
+• Created actionable inbox labels

 The Strategy Behind It